 Introduction / History

-The Kazak developed a distinct ethnic identity in the late fifteenth and early sixteenth centuries.
+Kazakhs developed a distinct ethnic identity in the late fifteenth and early sixteenth centuries.
 In the nineteenth century, the Russians acquired Central Asia through a steady process of annexation.
 They eventually claimed the entire territory of Kazakstan.
-About half of the Kazak population was killed during the Russian Civil War of the 1920s and 1930s.
+About half of the Kazakh population was killed during the Russian Civil War of the 1920s and 1930s.
 During this time, many fled to China and Mongolia.

 What are their lives like?

-Like the Mongols, the Kazak are stockbreeders.
+Like the Mongols, the Kazakhs raise livestock.
 Their livestock includes sheep, goats, and some cattle.
 Many also have horses, but only for prestige.
-To the Kazak, horses represent the key to freedom.
+To the Kazakh, horses represent the key to freedom.
 Even their economy and wealth are based on the number of horses they own.
 When a young couple marries, the "bride price" is often paid in horses.
 This custom is reflected in the words of a favorite quotation which says, "A beautiful maiden is worth 80 fine horses."

-The Kazak usually live as "extended families."
+The Kazakh usually live as extended families.
 These include the parents, the married sons and their families, and the remaining unmarried children.
 In previous times, polygyny (having more than one wife) was practiced, but only by men who could afford it or by men whose first wife was childless.
 Today, marriages are generally monogamous.

-In the Kazak province of Bayan-Ölgiy, Kazaki is the primary language spoken.
+In the Kazakh province of Bayan-Ölgiy, Kazaki is the primary language spoken.
 It is used both in grammar schools and in local administrative offices.
-Halh Mongolian and Russian are also taught as second and third languages in Kazak schools.
+Halh Mongolian and Russian are also taught as second and third languages in Kazakh schools.